Ellestial/100-days-of-code/r1-log.md

 ### Day 2: March 2, 2019

-**Today's Progress**: Rewatched half of Intro to DOM section within The Web Developer Bootcamp Udemy course and set up node modules/sass to watch for SCSS changes in my IDE.
+**Today's Progress**: Rewatched half of Intro to DOM section within The Web Developer Bootcamp Udemy course and set up node modules/sass to watch for SCSS changes in Visual Studio Code.

 **Thoughts**: Finally clicked for me how all of CSS is just defining new values for pre-determined object properties (color, line-height, etc etc) and that everything is really an object.
 Exciting to finally get that through my head -- I know that wasn't a revelation for me before when I began learning JavaScript.

+### Day 3: March 3, 2019

+**Today's Progress**: Rewatched remainder of Intro to DOM section within Udemy course and started Advanced DOM Manipulation.
+Also skimmed through the ABCs of programming reading.

+**Readings**: "JavaScript & jQuery Interactive Front-End Web Development" - Jon Duckett.
+Chapter 1.

+**Thoughts**: All this information so far feels very familiar to me.
+This is good, but also I don't want to spend too much time on too familiar of a review period.